 Africa - Innovate UK: Funding from Innovate UK's Agritech 9 funding window over 24 months from August 2020, sub-granted from Climate Edge, to support the expansion of the initial soil kit testing work undertaken in 2019, and trial low-cost advisory services to support soil quality management, and from Innovate UK's Global Challenges Research Fund (GCRF), sub-granted from Climate Edge, to support the testing of software that enables producer organisations to more effectively provide digital advisory services to smallholders.
-The fund balance of -£2,869 at end-2021 is due to programme activities running through into 2022, and a pending payment from Innovate UK for activities undertaken in 2021 expected in early 2022.
+The fund balance of -£2,869 at the start of 2022 is due to a pending payment from Innovate UK for activities undertaken in 2021 that was paid during 2022.